rsnpj/notes-site/notes/Year_2/Software_Engineering/Configuration.md

 Factors in impact analysis:

--   The consequence of not making the change
+-   The consequences of not making the change

 -   The benefits of the change